Looking at the good, bad, ugly and outstanding in the Mariners’ first 30 games of 2020

 Of all things that have gone right in 2020, it’s been the offensive production of the Kyles – Lewis and Seager — that ranks highest.

 While the hype and potential of top prospects Jarred Kelenic and Julio Rodriguez captured the fascination of Mariners fans, Kyle Lewis, who was once the Mariners’ top prospect, has emerged as a budding superstar and the potential face of the rebuild and organization for years to come.
-Lewis didn’t just follow up on last season’s September call-up, where he hit six homers in his first 10 games, he’s come out in 2020 showing improvement with the drive to be a complete player.
+Lewis didn’t just follow up on his call-up last September, when he hit six homers in his first 10 games, he’s come out in 2020 showing improvement with the drive to be a complete player.

 Meanwhile, Kyle Seager has rejuvenated a career that was starting to slowly stagnate thanks to nagging injuries and decreasing production.
 After reshaping his body before the 2019 season only to see his season sidetracked with a hand injury, Seager was the Mariners’ best hitter in the final months of the season.
-He’s carried that success into this season, posting a .291/.377/.515 slash line* with eight doubles, five homers and a team-high 23 RBIs.
-More importantly Seager has more walks (14) than strikeouts (13).
+He’s carried that success into this season, posting a .291/.377/.515 slash line* with eight doubles, five homers and a team-high 23 RBI.
+More importantly, Seager has more walks (14) than strikeouts (13).

 Could that lead to a potential trade in the coming days?